 English language dictionaries are included for all the common spelling variations of English: American, UK and Ireland, Canada, Australia and South Africa.
+A Spanish dictionary is also included.
 Which dictionary your version of SmartEdit Writer uses is determined by the Windows settings on your PC, but you can override this by changing the dictionary from the Spelling Options dialog, discussed below.